 * More Recommended Resources

 ~ The third part of this giveaway is Dairy-Free & Gluten-Free: A Whole Food Starter Guide and Cookbook.
+(Update: This book is no longer available.)
 This ebook (which you can read on Kindle or on your computer), co-written by Hallie and Alisa, is really an amazing starter guide for living gluten free and dairy free using whole foods, just like it says.
 Now that’s a big topic to cover so one would think that a veritable tome would be required versus a concise e-book, but no, Alisa and Hallie manage to pack all this info with recipes and meal plans to boot into an easy-to-read (and “quick read”) and extremely helpful ebook.
 This book will benefit many!

 Here’s a quick look at what you’ll find inside: